Sahandfer/PatientHub/docs/docs/components/events/overview.md

 # Events

-Events in PatientHub manage the flow of therapy sessions and other interactions between agents.
-They orchestrate how clients, therapists, and other participants interact over time.
+Events in PatientHub manage the flow of interactions between agents.
+For instance, they orchestrate how clients, therapists, and other participants interact over time.

 ## Overview